winkm89/teachPress/readme.txt

 Please note the [teachPress 6.0 Upgrade Information](https://mtrv.wordpress.com/2016/12/30/teachpress-6-0-upgrade-information/)

 == Changelog ==

+= 9.0.4 (24.07.2023) =
+* Changed: Introduce using of target=blank for edit publication links; removed unused parameters from edit links

 = 9.0.3 (21.06.2023) =
 * New: [tpcite],[tpref] Citations with the same key can be grouped, which means a bibtex-like citation with one unique id = one ref instead of one cite = one ref will be generated (#226, #233) (Thanks to Samuel Thiriot)